demispatti/bonaire/src/readme.md

-=== Bonaire (beta) ===
+=== Bonaire ===
-Contributors: demispatti
+Author: Demis Patti
-Tags: Reply, Messages, Contact Form 7, Flamingo, Email, Send, Send Reply
+Tags: Contact Form 7, Flamingo, Message, Reply, Email, E-Mail, Send, Send Mail, Send E-Mail
-Requires at least: 4.8
+Requires at least: 5.1
-Tested up to: 5.1
+Tested up to: 5.3
-Stable tag: 0.9.6
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XLMMS7C62S76Q

 Send Replies to messages received trough 'Contact Form 7' and stored with 'Flamingo'.

 == Description ==

-In case you are using both 'Contact Form 7' and 'Flamingo', with Bonaire you can send Replies to messages you received trough a CF7 form and have stored with 'Flamingo'.
+In case you are using both 'Contact Form 7' and 'Flamingo':
+Send Replies to messages you received trough a CF7 form and have stored with 'Flamingo'.
 In addition, Bonaire let's you store your replies in your mail server's "Sent Items" folder.
 Never lose track of a conversation!
-Supports one contact form per website (for now).
+Supports one contact form per website.

 == Features ==

 - Send replies to messages
 - Store replies on your mail server's 'Sent Items' folder
-- Dashboard Widget
+- Dashboard Widget lists incoming messages

 == Requirements ==

 - A 'Contact Form 7' contact form.
-- 'Flamingo' needs to be installed and activated.
+- 'Flamingo', installed and activated.

 PHP version 5.6 or above.